vsch/kotlin-jdbc/README.md

 the `migrations` table will be executed.
 All down scripts are executed in decreasing file name order.

-The a migration script files is split on `;` delimiters and each part run as a separate query, if successful then an entry for this fact is added to the migration table.
+Migration script files are split on `;` delimiters and each part run as a separate query, if successful then an entry for this fact is added to the migration table.

 After all migrations/rollback scripts have been applied for all required versions, the database entity scripts (excluding tables) for the resulting version will be run.
 This means that